 Ms. Atkinson passed away on May 1, 2013.

-A reporter for the Dallas Morning News in 1963, Atterberry was standing along Elm Street and witnessed the assassination.
-She can be seen in the Zapruder film.
+A reporter for The Dallas Morning News in 1963, Atterberry witnessed the assassination from the north side of Elm Street and can be seen in the Zapruder film.
 Recorded November 10, 2003.

 Ms. Atterberry passed away on October 23, 2009.